Balancingrock/classic-jekyll-theme/pages/classic/04-menus.md

     ---
     ... other stuff
-    menuTopTitle: classic
+    menuTopTitle: Classic
     menuSubs:
     - title: sub-item-1
       index: 1
       link: yes
       url: http://example.com/anypage.html
-      anchor-id: id-of-anchored-html-item
+      anchorId: id-of-anchored-html-item
 	- title: cattle
 	  index: 2
 	  link: no
 	  sub:
 	  - title: sub-sub-item-1
-	    anchor-id: horses
+	    anchorId: horses
 	  - title: sub-sub-item-2
-	    anchor-id: cows
+	    anchorId: cows
 	- title: sub-item-3
 	---

 This will create two sub-sub menu items under the _cattle_ entry.

-For the sub-sub menu entries the same tags as for the sub-menus can be used. (`link`, `index`, `url` and `anchor-id`)
+For the sub-sub menu entries the same tags as for the sub-menus can be used. (`link`, `index`, `url` and `anchorId`)

 __Attention__: Sub-sub menu entries can only be defined in a single page!